Can you spare a few minutes?

-You must get a court order if you want to share a pension fund or a pension attachment order as the pension trustees will only share a pension or put an attachment into effect if a court order says it should be done.
+You must get a court order if you want to share a pension fund or a pension attachment order as the pension trustees providers will only share a pension or put an attachment into effect if a court order says it should be done.
 This can be a consent order - an order based on what you and your ex have agreed - which can usually be made without you having to go along to a court hearing.
-For information about how to get a consent order, see the section Sorting things out by negotiation and agreement in our other guide: How to apply for a financial order without the help of a lawyer.
+For information about how to get a consent order, see the section Sorting things out by negotiation and agreement in our guide How to apply for a financial order without the help of a lawyer.

-The pension providers dealing with your pensions are likely to charge a fee to cover the costs associated with implementing pension orders.
+The pension providers dealing with your pensions may charge a fee to cover the costs associated with implementing pension orders.
 These can vary from nothing to a few thousand pounds.
 This is something to take into account when deciding what option to go for, and your agreement (and court order) will need to deal with the question of who pays those costs.
 If you don’t agree anything, the person with the pension fund who is making the transfer bears the cost, but couples often agree to share the cost equally.
-Implementation of pension sharing can take several months.
+The implementation of a pension sharing order usually takes several months.

 Assets - everything you have other than income - things worth money, like houses and other property, furniture, cars, investments, savings, pensions, and jewellery.